Lake Monona shorelinePhoto by Wisconsin DNR

 Lake Monona is a 3359 acre lake located in Dane County.
 It has a maximum depth of 74 feet.
-Visitors have access to the lake from public boat landings, public beaches and public lands or parks.
+Visitors have access to the lake from public boat landings, public beaches.
 Fish include Musky, Panfish, Largemouth Bass, Smallmouth Bass, Northern Pike, Walleye, Sturgeon and Catfish.
-The lake's water clarity is low.